Caprock, New Mexico

 Caprock is an unincorporated community in Lea County, New Mexico, United States.
 Caprock is located on a geological formation in the high plains, approximately 47 mi east of Roswell.
 U.S. Route 380 passes through the community.
 It was founded by Edward Crossland, who planted the cottonwoods in the area, in 1913.
-A post office was established in 1916 but is closed.
+A post office was established in 1916.
 Caprock's school closed in 1927.
-Caprock today consists solely of a country store (without gasoline service), two ranches, and a TV transmission tower.